 Nonetheless, at least in some Circuits, and particularly in the Third Circuit, the Supreme Court’s decision in Octane Fitness may make it easier to obtain attorneys’ fees in trademark and trade dress infringement cases.
 In the absence of any definitive ruling on the issue, litigants should be aware of this potential.
 Also, in Circuits where Octane Fitness’ reach is not yet settled, prevailing parties in Lanham Act litigation should argue for attorneys’ fees using both the prevailing standard for that Circuit and the Octane Fitness standard.

-This update was prepared by James C. Hall, a member of the Intellectual Property practice at Nutter McClennen & Fish LLP.
-For more information, please contact James or your Nutter attorney at 617.439.2000.
+This update was prepared by the Intellectual Property practice at Nutter McClennen & Fish LLP.
+For more information, please contact your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.

 Maximizing the protection and value of intellectual property assets is often the cornerstone of a business's success and even survival.
 In this blog, Nutter's Intellectual Property attorneys provide news updates and practical tips in patent portfolio development, IP litigation, trademarks, copyrights, trade secrets and licensing.